Welcome to over 50 weight training; as we exit our 40’s and step into the 50’s, the body naturally begins to slow.

-come from sources such as: salmon, halibut sardines herring, or avocados etc. Some of the better cooking oils are oleic sunflower oil, Sesame and olive oil.
+come from sources such as: salmon, halibut sardines herring, or avocados etc. Some of the better cooking oils are oleic, sunflower, Sesame and olive oil.

 from the seed family: sunflower seeds, flax seed, peanuts and almonds unsalted, are all good sources of healthy fats and protein.
 Just don’t over indulge.

 One of the most important but underachieved requirements of diet and weight training over 50 is: stay hydrated!
 Drinking enough water is important, especially as we age, that gets overlooked.
 Depending on the climate you live in, if it’s warm and dry, 6-8 glasses a day is essential.

-Entering your 50's and taking up weight training will be one of the smartest and beneficial investments you can give to yourself athletically.
+Entering your 50's and taking up weight training will be one of the most rewarding and beneficial investments you can give to yourself athletically.
 That may sound a little heavy-handed, but honestly, it is true!

 I can safely say I have tried many different sports and exercise programs over the many decades of being involved in fitness.
 But, nothing helps to build, rejuvenate and replace the effects of aging, like that of weight training.
 Can I explain it all in one article... probably not.

 I would like you to know that taking up weight training into your 50,s, 60,s even 70's and beyond will always give back far more than it ever takes.
 Your results will always reflect the effort that you're willing to put into it.

 Don/t be afraid to dream and create a Goal of the physique you would like to build, just be realistic with it.
 Make a plan of how you wish to achieve it and keep it in the forefront of your mind and never give up on your dream of building a stronger you.

 I hope you have found some value in over 50 weight training.
 If you have a question or comment feel free to Contact me Good luck.